 Policies and procedures that can help reduce might include restrictions of guest access, tracking third-party applications, and lifecycle management.
 On the other hand, when choosing a WSC tool, organizations should be aware of the tool’s effectiveness and how easy it is for users to share data appropriately, in accordance with the policies.
 Personnel training is another vital step that can further reduce security risks.
 Companies should ensure that employees are aware of their data security policies and appropriate practices for data sharing.

 DLP solutions can also have predefined profiles for different regulations such as GDPR, PCI DSS, and HIPAA and support organizations’ efforts to protect sensitive data that falls under the jurisdiction of these regulations.
 At the same time, due to the high number of predefined policies for personal information, companies can quicly build profiles for compliance with their local data protection regulations.
 Thus managing IP and PII, complying with different regulations becomes easier and more efficient.

-Collaboration tools are gaining fast adoption in the enterprise, but without proper controls and checks, they can expose an organization to serious risks.
+Collaboration tools are gaining fast adoption in the enterprise, but without proper controls and checks, they can expose an organization to severe risks.